tonesto7/homebridge-hubitat-tonesto7/README.md

 Enable log file output and configure options

      - `enabled` _Optional_ | _Default: `false`_
-Activates logging to file (homebridge-smartthings.log) stored in the same folder as the homebridge config.json
+Activates logging to file (homebridge-hubitat-tonesto7.log) stored in the same folder as the homebridge config.json

      - `level` _Optional_ | _Default: `good`_
 Defines the log entry levels that are written to the file. `good` (recommended) is the default which will write all necessary entries.